Hyaline cartilage is the vital substance lining the bones in your joints.

 Dr Lafeber's rationale for his Knee Joint Distraction technique for advanced osteoarthritis in the younger patient is that osteoarthritic cartilage is capable of self-repair if the weight is taken off.

 All living tissue needs oxygen.
 Nerve tissue, denied oxygen, dies within minutes.
 Cartilage takes a little long, but the process is essentially the same: starved of oxygen, cartilage ages much faster, and the chances of restoration are much less; smoking is public enemy number one.

 In back surgery it is well recognised that smoking is the biggest risk factor.
-Put differently, it is the greatest single factor likely to put the patient into what is known as FBS.
-Failed Back Surgery.
-The healing tissues simply don't get enough oxygen.
+Put differently, it is the greatest single factor likely to put the patient into what is known as FBS; failed back surgery.
+The healing tissues simply do not get enough oxygen.

 Ask any Chiropractor, and s/he will confirm that in the treatment of acute low back pain with Chiropractic adjustments, that smoking with us too makes recovery more difficult.
 It takes longer, and the chances that you won't respond as well to chiropractic are much greater.